The Grade 1-2 class of 2021-22 is a cohort of 12 students in an inquiry and play based curriculum under the leadership of Ms Jamie.

 The goals of every IB student and teacher are to live the Learner Profile and to make the world a better place.
 Taking action is an important component of the PYP.
 We believe that education must include socially responsible attitudes and thoughtful and appropriate action.
 This cycle is initiated by the students and not by teachers or by parents.
 With positive action and inquiry as goals, learning becomes transdisciplinary, interactive, and engaging.

 By respecting the importance of process, children will develop a growth mindset.
 Mistakes are valued and seen as a path towards asking deep questions, reasoning and exploring connections.
-For example, math assessment in our Grade 1 class clearly illustrates the belief that there are many creative solutions or pathways through a growth-oriented question.
-The writing of Jo Boaler, Professor of Mathematics Education at the Stanford Graduate School of Education, greatly informs the direction of assessment in the Grade 2-4 class.
+For example, math assessment in our Grade 1-2 class clearly illustrates the belief that there are many creative solutions or pathways through a growth-oriented question.
+The writing of Jo Boaler, Professor of Mathematics Education at the Stanford Graduate School of Education, greatly informs the direction of assessment in the elementary classes.

 Children’s progress in understanding connections is frequently documented via digital portfolios, exhibitions, self-reflection and student-led conferences.
 This collection of documentation is shared with the student, caregivers and parents because they are partners who provide multiple perspectives on how the child best learns.
 Learning is connected to the lives of the students and extends their prior knowledge.
 This allows the summative assessment to be more student-driven.